 - Develop, partner, coordinate with CSE and other departments, and/or implement ongoing training, consultation, and technical assistance on Title IX, the Clery Act, VAWA, all as amended where applicable, for all students, faculty and staff, with specialized training content for new hire onboarding, new student onboarding, hearing officers, if applicable, board of directors, deputy Title IX coordinators, and Campus Security

-- Develop and disseminate educational materials, including brochures, posters, and Web-based materials that inform members of the campus community (students, faculty and staff) of Title IX, the Clery Act, VAWA, all as amended where applicable, and other federal and state anti-discrimination rights, laws, responsibilities and resources both within and external to campus premises
+- Develop and disseminate educational materials, including brochures, posters, and Web-based materials that inform members of the campus community (students, faculty and staff) of Title IX, the Clery Act, VAWA, all as amended where applicable, and other federal and state anti-discrimination rights, laws, responsibilities and resources both within and external to campus premises.

-- Build, develop, monitor and update the Title IX web page for comprehensive information related to Title IX and other anti-discrimination policies, programs and procedures
+- Build, develop, monitor and update the Title IX web page for comprehensive information related to Title IX and other anti-discrimination policies, programs and procedures.

 Data Compilation, Recordkeeping and Reporting — 10%

-- Organize and maintain a centralized electronic database of complaint files, disposition reports, and other records regarding compliance, including annual reports of the number and nature of filed complaints and the disposition of said complaints, data collection, climate assessment, pattern monitoring; work with Campus Security and other administrators for data compilation in compliance with the Clery Act
+- Organize and maintain a centralized electronic database of complaint files, disposition reports, and other records regarding compliance, including annual reports of the number and nature of filed complaints and the disposition of said complaints, data collection, climate assessment, pattern monitoring; work with Campus Security and other administrators for data compilation in compliance with the Clery Act.

-- Consult with external legal counsel as needed for investigation report reviews, litigation, litigation avoidance, position statements, etc.
+- Consult with College’s external legal counsel as needed for investigation report reviews, litigation, litigation avoidance, position statements, etc.